Investigation of Wavelength-induced Uncertainties in Full-Wave Radar Tomography of High Contrast Domain: An Application to Small Solar System Bodies: Materials and methods

 \subsubsection{Total variation}

 Total variation (TV) is an inversion method that has evolved from image denoising application to more robust applications of inverse problems \cite{Luisierr2013}.
-It has been found to be stable in tomographic reconstruction of distributional information based on sparse data and to even enable finding a perfect reconstruction assuming that the distribution to be reconstructed is also sufficiently sparse \cite{sorsa2020time,candes2006stable,candes2006robust}.
-We obtain a TV regularised solution ${\bf x}$ of the linearized forward model following the approach of \cite{pursiainen2016orbiter,takala2018multigrid}, i.e., { \arraycolsep{2 pt} } Here, ${\bf x}^\ddag$ is a backpropagated estimate for ${\bf x}$, $\Gamma_{l}$ is the weighting matrix limiting the magnitude of $x$, to avoid numerical instability due to division by a very small value; $D$ is a positive definite and invertible derivative operator defined as where $I_{i,j} = 1$ if $i = j$, $I_{i,j} = 0$ if $i \neq j$, and $\alpha$ and $\beta$ are the regularisation and smoothing parameters of the solution.
-The final reconstruction is found as a vector containing the absolute value of the entries in the final iterate.
+It has been found to be stable in tomographic reconstruction of distributional information based on sparse data and to even enable finding a robust reconstruction assuming that the distribution to be reconstructed is also sufficiently sparse \cite{sorsa2020time,candes2006stable,candes2006robust}.
+We obtain a TV regularised solution of the linearized forward model, i.e., ${\bf x} = \min_{{\bf x}} F(x)$ with